tbali0524/playground-dvtfkqgd/markdowns/javascript.md

   + This is a call to a _regular expression_, which is a powerful tool to parse/analyze strings.
 Powerful but intimidating, because of its very specific syntax and potential complexity.
 If you want to learn more, you can look at the following guide: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions
   + Without going into to much details, this regular expression will split a given string into chunks of the same value, for example the string `10001100` would become `['1', '000', '11', '00']`.
 - `.map(c => ['00 ','0 '][c[0]] + '0'.repeat(c.length))` : another transformative call
   + `['00 ','0 '][c[0]]` is a small example of the freedom of JS.
 Here `c[0]` is a string, yet we directly use it to access an array by index.
-No worries, JS will recognize at runtime that it should be a number and interpret the string as such (if it is not a number, bad things can ensue :smiley:).
+No worries, JS will recognize at runtime that it should be a number and interpret the string as such (if it is not a number, bad things can ensue :-)).
   + `'0'.repeat(c.length)` is straightforward, repeat `'0'` by the given count and make a string as a result.
 - `.join(' ')` our final call.
 We saw this one earlier but this time we're asking for a space to be inserted between each element of the array.